kcw36/lmnh_plant_health/architecture/terraform/README.md

 - They are responsible for storing the report, dashboard and pipeline images on AWS

 ## `infrastructure`
+- Creates the full cloud architecture
+- Includes lambda functions, S3 buckets, ECS services and Glue
+- Responsible for serving the dashboard, sending the message notifcations and updating the data

 ## `push_ecr` script
 - This should be ran after the setup stage